rsliang/azure-automation/Terraform-ACS-Mesos-DCOS/README.md

 Step (3): Verify Terraform install

-$ C:\opt\terraform_0.10.7_windows_amd64>terraform.exe
+$ terraform.exe

 Output:

     C:\opt\terraform_0.10.7_windows_amd64>terraform.exe

     Usage: terraform [--version] [--help] <command> [args]

     The available commands for execution are listed below.

     The most common, useful commands are shown first, followed by less common or more advanced commands.
 If you're just getting started with Terraform, stick with the common commands.
 For the other commands, please read the help and docs before usage.

     Common commands:

         apply              Builds or changes infrastructure

         console            Interactive console for Terraform interpolations

         destroy            Destroy Terraform-managed infrastructure

         env                Workspace management

         fmt                Rewrites config files to canonical format

         get                Download and install modules for the configuration

         graph              Create a visual graph of Terraform resources

         import             Import existing infrastructure into Terraform

         init               Initialize a Terraform working directory

         output             Read an output from a state file

         plan               Generate and show an execution plan

         providers          Prints a tree of the providers used in the configuration

         push               Upload this Terraform module to Atlas to run

         refresh            Update local state file against real resources

         show               Inspect Terraform state or plan

         taint              Manually mark a resource for recreation

         untaint            Manually unmark a resource as tainted

         validate           Validates the Terraform files

         version            Prints the Terraform version

         workspace          Workspace management

     All other commands:

         debug              Debug output management (experimental)

         force-unlock       Manually unlock the terraform state

         state              Advanced state management

     Usage: terraform [--version] [--help] <command> [args]

     The available commands for execution are listed below.

     The most common, useful commands are shown first, followed by less common or more advanced commands.
 If you're just getting started with Terraform, stick with the common commands.
 For the other commands, please read the help and docs before usage.

 Step (4): Set up Terraform access to Azure